Bei-Jin-lab/24-S2-2-C-Interactive/Meetings/Clients/Week4 Meeting.md

 # Week 3-Client Meeting
 **Info:**
-- Time: 05/08/2024
+- Time: 12/08/2024
 - Location: Online
-- Scribe: BeiJin
+- Scribe: Bei Jin
-- Describe: Techlauncher meeting with clients to discuss project phases, the development of a staff-oriented website, and an AI chatbot.
-Review of existing resources and discussion of technical requirements.
+- Describe: Discuss the pros and cons of different ways to create a website (sharepoint, wordpress, basic html), and which one is better to choose given that ANU provides a free domain name

 **Attendees:**
 - Henry: Education Support Officer in CBE